sblr80595/teched2025-IN162/exercises/ex6/README.md

 		![Pic 21-2](./images/ex63-1.png)
 	<br><br>
 2. Provide below prompt as per your assigned user identifier
-   1. "I am Customer Success Partner for BestRun <b>IN162-0`**`</b> *(replace `**` with your assigned participant number)*.
+   1. `I am Customer Success Partner for BestRun IN162-0** (replace ** with your assigned participant number).
 Could you prepare talking points and summary for my meeting with customer.
 Search and show all the recent sales orders and service tickets raised by this customer.
-Also, summarize what the response in 3 categories list of sale orders, list of service tickets and propose actions to resolve issues in service tickets."
+Also, summarize what the response in 3 categories list of sale orders, list of service tickets and propose actions to resolve issues in service tickets.`
  	<br><br>
 	![Pic 21-2](./images/ex63-2.png)
 	<br><br>
 	2. Click Send and wait for the response
 	<br><br>
     ![Pic 21-2](./images/ex63-3.png)
-    3. In case Joule assistant again asked for any confirmation, write "Proceed with the given information".
+    3. In case Joule assistant again asked for any confirmation, write `Proceed with the given information`.
 	<br><br>
     ![Pic 21-2](./images/ex63-3-1.png)
 	<br><br>